antirez/neural-redis/README.md

 So I did the following.
 Let's say our network is composed of 3000 inputs, 100 hidden units, and the 2 outputs for the classification.

-We split the initial inputs into two sites: 1500 of inputs just take the single words.
+We split the initial inputs into two sides: 1500 of inputs just take the single words.
 The other 1500 inputs, we use for combinations of two words.
-What I did was to just use hashing to index the text to the input
+What I did was to just use hashing to map the words in the text to the input
 units:

     INDEX_1 = HASH(word) % 1500